vigneshksaithal/vipatra-0/README.md

-Vipatra is a billing software for small business

-For contributing please clearly explain the issue and it will be accepted if it solves the problem.
+Vipatra is a billing software for small business and it will be accepted if it solves the problem.
+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.
 #languages used
 1. HTML
 2. Css